 In October 2014, our use of the PE and Sport Premium was published as a successful case study by Ofsted

-To see how we are using the Sports Premium in 2016-17, click on the link below:
+To see how we used the Sports Premium in 2016-17, click on the link below:

-To see how we are using the Sports Premium 2015-16, click on the link below:
+To see how we used the Sports Premium 2015-16, click on the link below:

 Previously we have undertaken the following projects: